distri-group/Solana-Renaissance-2024/README.md

 ## Demo with testing instructions

-Live on Solana Devnet at https://distri.ai/models
+Live on Solana Devnet at https://distri.ai/models , clik for the Distri.AI's demo 👇👇👇

 <a href="https://www.youtube.com/watch?v=B1xoOCia8xQ">
     <img src="https://github.com/distri-group/Solana-Renaissance-2024/assets/154581838/4ffb9976-fc2a-48f3-ad78-95143be2a6a0" alt="Video Title" width="50%" />
 </a>

-Clik for the Distri.AI's demo 👆👆👆

-Test Guide:
+🔧**Test Guide**:

 1. Before commencing the formal testing, please refer to [the document](https://docs.distri.ai/core/getting-started/faucet) to complete the wallet configuration and obtain the tokens for test.
 2. You may now begin exploring the [Model Hub](https://distri.ai/models) and browse the uploaded models.